openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

     -progress                 Optional.
 Show progress bar (can affect performance measurement).
 Default values is "false".
     -shape                    Optional.
 Set shape for input.
 For example, "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]" in case of one input size.
     -layout                   Optional.
 Prompts how network layouts should be treated by application.
 For example, "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input size.
-    -use_remote_mem           Optional.
-Prealloc remote memory in device to execute infer request.

   CPU-specific performance options:
     -nstreams "<integer>"     Optional.
 Number of streams to use for inference on the CPU, GPU or MYRIAD devices